Are you searching for the best chicken treats for your backyard flocks. Here you will get a list of “What can chickens eat and what not.”

 Yes, you can give plums to your flocks as a treat.
 But remember, do not give plum seeds because they may contain cyanide traces.
 In so many forums, we found people saying if plums have pits, remove them.

 Yes, chickens love to eat pomegranates.
-In summer, they love it by pecking the juicy part and then they eat the seeds too.
+In summer, they love peaking at the juicy part and eating the seeds.
 Pomegranates are a nutritious treat for poultry flocks.

 Yes, chickens can eat tomatoes as a treat.
-But keep tomato leaves away from them.
-It contains solanine, toxic to them.
+But keep green parts such as leaves, stems, away from them.
+It contains solanine, which is toxic to them.

 Squash